Surgery is not often needed to treat anal cancer. This is because chemoradiation is often the only treatment needed.

 - a blood clot.

-The nurses will monitor you for these.
-Let them know straight away if you:
+The nurses will monitor you for these complications.
+Tell them straight away if you:

 - have any bleeding